techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 What's your favorite way to treat yourself?
 > Get a day off to do outdoor sports locally (climb, sail, hike, etc.) or just drink tea quietly at home.

+## Important
+Please answer the same questions above before our first 1:1.
+Your 1:1 is about you; we cannot start without understanding your responses.

 ## My expectation of folks who report to me
 * Please reach out and let me know anytime something feels off.
 It's much harder to fix things when we're guessing.
 I'll never see speaking up about challenges as complaining.
 I genuinely value honest and transparent thoughts so we can learn and grow together.
   * __Bonus__: If you have ideas on how we might approach the challenge, share them too.
 I know that's not always possible, especially when the issue itself isn't fully clear yet.